'Our unwavering commitment to revolutionise the drinking experience for consumers in Ireland, GB and now into Europe'

-Sealed with a Twist...new drinks brand, Clear Twist is designed in Northern Ireland and launched in Belfast
+Sealed with a Twist...new drinks brand, Clearer Twist is designed in Northern Ireland and launched in Belfast

 Clearer Twist, the mixer with a twist, has chose Belfast to launch three new products from its latest range, and set an ambitious target of bottling 10 million units of the drinks this year.